Mars jar: History

 The concept and the name "Mars jar" originate with Hubertus Strughold, a German physiologist and pioneering space medicine researcher.
 Strughold described Mars jars in his 1953 publication The Green and Red Planet: A Physiological Study of the Possibility of Life on Mars, in which he also coined the term "astrobiology".
 By 1956, Mars jars were part of U.S. Air Force research projects into crewed Mars missions.

 The concept was popularized outside military circles in 1957 by the biologist Joshua Lederberg, who proposed it to NASA leaders, and then by the astrophysicist and science educator Carl Sagan, who featured Mars jars in his TV shows.
 According to the science historian Jordan Bimm, Strughold's work was not mentioned in later descriptions of Mars jars because civilian scientists wanted to avoid association with the military and with Strughold's involvement in human experimentation in Nazi Germany.

+Study of other planetary atmospheres

+Mars jar technology has been used to study other environments, including those of Titan, Venus, and Pluto, each with unique challenges.
+Titan chambers require even colder temperatures than Mars ones, but often with hyperbaric pressures; experiments for Titan's upper atmosphere often involve cold plasma, which introduces its own challenges.
+Venus chambers are hyberbaric, hyperthermic, and full of toxic and corrosive gases, posing significant hazards to the personnel and facilities of their laboratories.